 Telehealth “is a broader term encompassing the entirety of remote and/or technology-driven healthcare.”

 Now that we have a shared understanding of the terms, let’s shift back to the question at hand.
 How can we ensure virtual care improves patient outcomes?

-Continuity of care: When virtual care is part of a broader primary care model, there can be continuity across all touchpoints for a patient.
+Continuity of care with a stable care team: When virtual care is part of a broader primary care model, there can be continuity across all touch points for a patient.
 By leveraging a single EMR and working off a single care plan for each patient, the care team will be able to provide continuity across all interactions with the patient.

 Coordinated in-person care when needed: At the height of the pandemic, Vera was able to provide 85% of its primary care services via virtual care.
 We believe this could be the norm going forward.
 But, there are still situations in which in-person care will be required, even with the advent of wearable technology applications designed for disease prevention and maintenance of health.
 Strong care coordination will make the transition from virtual to physical treatment seamless.

 A study published in the Journal of the American Board of Family Medicine found that, in 2016, 66% of reported primary care visits required an in-person service, due to immunizations, Papanicolaou smears, and other forms of treatment.
 While technology has and will improve to broaden the scope of what care can be offered online, it seems unrealistic to expect that number to grow to 100%.

 There’s also the matter of patient preference.
 As Oliver Kharraz wrote for Fortune: “Given the opportunity, the overwhelming majority of patients are choosing to see their doctors in person again.”
 This shows that, when it is safe and possible, a face-to-face experience can be a priority for some patients.

 Why care philosophy matters more than the care platform